Day 8 : A warm last day

 It was raining in the valley

 The only disadvantage of the descent, and any other descent during the vacation, were the flies we got in our eyes.
 They came in all sorts of shapes and sizes.
 There were small flies, that immediately fell apart as soon as you rubbed your eyes.
 Then there were larger ones, which you needed to pluck out before they really got stuck.
-There were also very small ones that squirted acid when they got into your eyes.
-Furthermore, there were ones with long wings, they weren't that solid, so you could squash them, but then they would stick to your fingers.
+There were also tiny ones that squirted acid when they got into your eyes.
+In addition, there were ones with long wings which weren't that solid.
+You could squash them, but then they would stick to your fingers.
 Finally, there were the 'normal' flies, those hurt the most because they were most solid and would hit your burned nose at 50 km/h.

 At the end of the descent there were two flat kilometers before we arrived in Brioude.
-There was a fun-fair going on, and the impossible happened, they sold fries.
+There was a fun fair where fries were sold.
 We ordered two large portions.
-They were pre baked and simply heated for two minutes in too cold oil, but they provided a lot of energy.
+They were pre-baked and heated for two minutes in too cold oil, but they provided much energy.

-We found the campsite pretty easily.
-The desk was closed again, but the boss was mowing the grass so we could actually pay before making use of the campsite.
+We found the campsite pretty quickly.
+The desk was closed again, but the boss was mowing the grass so we could actually pay before using the campsite.
 He was one of the few French people who spoke English.
 Most other French people did speak some English, but my French was usually better than their English, so whenever they would speak English it was better to continue speaking in French.
 Otherwise they would start in English and be impossible to understand.

 We had showered every day, except when we couldn't buy the required tokens.
 That was more than in most other vacations.
 Today the warm water was cold enough to just rinse ourselves without freezing, at least if we were fast enough to finish before it was suddenly shut off.
-It was raining outside, which it continued doing the entire night.
+It was raining outside, and this continued the entire night.

 Distance cycled : 142.37 km